AMSUCF/Creative-Coding/p5_game.md

 3. Make sure the canvas is centered on the HTML page

 #### 2. Load a Background Image
-1. Generate a background image for your room (e.g., a room with a desk, computer, phone, and book) and save it in your repository folder
+1. Generate or draw a background image for your room (e.g., a room with a desk, computer, phone, and book) and save it in your repository folder
 2. Use `loadImage()` in p5.js to load that image - make sure to use the right file name.
 3. Display this image on the canvas inside the `draw()` function.